FOR IMMEDIATE RELEASE

-NHS Brooklyn’s Executive Director, Tonya Ores, says, “The NHS Brooklyn Property Management Program will bring professional and technical assistance to keep small property owners from becoming distressed homeowners, especially during this pandemic.”
+NHS Brooklyn’s Executive Director, Tonya Ores, says, “The NHS Brooklyn Property Management Program will bring professional and technical assistance to keep small building owners from becoming distressed homeowners, especially during this pandemic.”

 New York State Senator Kevin Parker points out that "Owners of small buildings are vital to the City in providing life necessities like housing, yet they are undercapitalized.
 Many of them in normal times lacked the expertise and resources to upgrade and manage their properties effectively, much less during a pandemic.
 The Property Management Program, administered by NHS Brooklyn with lead funding from Deutsche Bank, fills that acute need.”

-Assembly Member, State Committee Leader, and Chair of the Kings County Democratic Committee, Rodneyse Bichotte says that “NHS Brooklyn’s initiative to help small property owners access quality property management services will help homeowners who are increasingly unable to pay their mortgage and operating expenses to stay afloat, while also helping tenants to access government resources and stay in their homes."
+Assembly Member, State Committee Leader, and Chair of the Kings County Democratic Committee, Rodneyse Bichotte says that “NHS Brooklyn’s initiative to help owners of small buildings access quality property management services will help homeowners who are increasingly unable to pay their mortgage and operating expenses to stay afloat, while also helping tenants to access government resources and stay in their homes."

 New York City Councilmember Farah N. Louis emphasizes that, “Landlords of small buildings unable to collect rent are struggling to make ends meet and need our support.
 Through Deutsche Bank’s Working Capital program, NHS Brooklyn will help local participants strengthen the building blocks of homeownership by increasing access to government resources, minimizing operational costs, and improving property management skills via education.”